fotonauts/fwissr/README.md

 }
 ```

-In that case, the keys for that configuration will be prefixed with `my_app`.
+In that case, the settings for that configuration will be prefixed with `/my_app`.

-For example, with `/etc/my_app.json` being:
+For example, with that `/etc/my_app.json`:

 ```json
 { "foo": "bar", "bar": "baz" }
 ```

-the keys can be accessed like that:
+the settings can be accessed that way:

 ```ruby
 require 'fwissr'